puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 When you create a new module with PDK, the `pdk new module` command asks you a series of questions, sets metadata based on your answers, and creates a `metadata.json` with the metadata for your new module.
 The new module that PDK creates includes all the infrastructure to use the other capabilities of `pdk`.

 Each question has a default response that PDK uses if you hit **Enter** to skip the question.
-To generate a module with only the default values, you can skip the interview step by running `pdk new module hello_module --skip-interview`.
+To generate a module with only the default values, you can skip the interview step by running `pdk new module module_name --skip-interview`.

+[TODO: what if they don't have a Forge username?
+Should a Forge account be a prerequisite?]

 Question   |Description   | Default value
 ----------------|-------------------------